GE2025: Major boundary changes to West Coast, East Coast and Marine Parade GRCs

 The EBRC on Tuesday also recommended that Marine Parade GRC absorb some polling districts from Potong Pasir SMC, given the high population growth in the latter due to new public housing in the Bidadari estate.

-Marine Parade GRC should additionally take in MacPherson SMC and an adjacent polling district from Mountbatten SMC, staying as a five-seater GRC, the committee said.
+Marine Parade GRC will additionally take in MacPherson SMC and an adjacent polling district from Mountbatten SMC, staying as a five-seater GRC.

 The constituency was once a stronghold for the incumbent party, with former Prime Minister Goh Chok Tong at its helm.